h5bp/server-configs-nginx/README.md

   nginx -t -c nginx.conf
   ```

-* To reload Nginx and apply new config
+* To reload Nginx and apply the new config

   ```shell
   nginx -s reload